JetBrains/compose-multiplatform/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Enhancement
-about: 'Suggest an idea for improving Compose Multiplatform'
+about: 'New feature or request'
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---